Research Assistants

 Educational Background

-M.Sc. İzmir Institute of Technology, Mechanical Engineering, 2018
+B.Sc. İzmir Institute of Technology, Mechanical Engineering, 2023

-Ph.D. İzmir Institute of Technology, Mechanical Engineering (Ongoing)
+M.Sc. İzmir Institute of Technology, Mechanical Engineering, (Ongoing)

 Research Interests